sunflowerdeath/broccoli-bem/docs/techs.md

 Options:

 * **debug** &ndash; When `true`, it builds files with sourcemaps.
-When `false`, it minifies scripts with clean-css.
+When `false`, it minifies styles with clean-css.

 ### scss